Prima Materia - Guidelines

 -

-The complete vertical trio (primary palette + working palette + arm cast)
+The complete installation (palette set + arm cast)

 -